everpulse/bio-trends/CONTEXT-FOR-AI.md

-# 🤖 Context برای کمک‌گیری از AI
+# 🤖 Context for Getting Help from AI

-## من کی‌ام؟
+## Who Am I?
-- هدف: یادگیری ML برای تحقیق Anti-Aging
+- Goal: Learn ML for Anti-Aging research
-- سطح: مبتدی در ML
+- Level: Beginner in ML
-- زبان برنامه‌نویسی: Python
+- Programming Language: Python

-## پروژه اصلی
+## Main Project
 - Repo: github.com/[username]/bio-trends
-- ساختار: چند فاز از ساده به پیشرفته
+- Structure: Multiple phases from simple to advanced

-## الان کجام؟
+## Where Am I Now?
-- تاریخ: 2025-01-16
+- Date:
-- فاز: 0 (آماده‌سازی)
+- Phase:
-- آخرین کار: ساخت ساختار اصلی repo
+- Last Task:

-## چی می‌خوام؟
+## What Do I Want?
-[وقتی چت جدید باز کردی، اینجا مشکلت رو بنویس]
+[When starting a new chat, write your current problem here]

 ---

-**نکته:** این فایل رو هر وقت گیر کردی و چت جدید باز کردی، کپی کن و بگو "سلام، من این پروژه رو دارم، الان [مشکل] دارم"
+Note: Each time you get stuck and start a new chat, copy this file and say: "Hi, I’m working on this project, and right now I’m facing [problem]"